roar-net/problem-statements/problems/salt-spreading/README.md

 <!-- Describe the format of a solution file. -->

-In the solution file, routes beloning to different vehicles are written in different rows.
+In the solution file, routes belonging to different vehicles are written in different rows.
 Each row lists the sequence of nodes to be visited.
 The route starts at the dwelling node of the vehicle and ends at the last refilling depot.
 Trips can be recognised by the visit to a refilling depot.